simplesmiler/rares/packages/rares-docs/docs/api.md

 ### `$params`

 Contains the params of the current request.
-Params are merged from all sources.
+Params are merged from all sources (query string, route segments, json payload).
+Query string and route segment params are additionally passed through a JSON parser if possible.

 Full signature: `Hash<name: String, value: Any>`.